c-42/16S-Bioinformatics-Pipeline/Normalization_and_TidyingUp.md

 ## Untidy, Tidy and Plots

 We will produce two workind datasheets, 1 which is technically not tidy but necessary to maintain relationships between taxanomic levels, and one which is tidy.
+Transformations remove all the excess punctiation from Qiime2 headers.

 ```{r}
 Un.Tidy <- Normalized %>%